 Ventilation along the eaves is usually installed with permeable ventilator strips beneath the eave, which allow humidity to pass through, or with tile vents set at regular intervals.
 Ideally, soffit vents that run the full length of the eave provide the best intake flow.
 At the very least, one ventilation set on either side of the attic can allow air to enter from one side and leave through the other, taking humidity and other environmental buildup with it.
 However, if you’ve got a crowded or cramped attic, it’s time to add a ridge vent.

 Installing a continuous ventilation strip, or ridge vent, on the ridge of the attic and roof (the topmost joint of the triangle) allows hot, humid-laden air to leave through the roof.
 As the hot air exhausts, it draws in fresh air up through eaves, providing a continuous air flow.
 One of the added benefits of a ridge vent is that it blends in the with the roof line.

 If you’ve been toying with the idea of getting attic vent fans in the summertime because your attic is BLAZING hot, or if you are concerned about the freezing attic temps in the winter, this podcast has more information about attic/roof ventilation.

-If you think your home is short of breath, or want to make sure a new addition has proper ventilation, contact All Weather Tite.
+If you think your home is short of breath, have poorly vented roofs or want to make sure a new addition to your living space has proper ventilation, contact All Weather Tite.
 Our experts can provide a free estimate, explain proper roof ventilation and get to the bottom of any current ventilation issues your home may have.